-The laboratory analytical suite utilised for the 2021 bi-annual and quarterly monitoring complies with Condition 57, Table 21 of the DWER Licence and comprised major ions, metals, nutrients, and organic analytes.
+The laboratory analytical suite utilised for the 2022 bi-annual and quarterly monitoring complies with Condition 57, Table 21 of the DWER Licence and comprised major ions, metals, nutrients, and organic analytes.
 All groundwater samples were submitted to laboratories that are National Association of Testing Authorities (NATA) accredited for the required analysis.

-Refer to Section 3.4, Table 5 of the 360 Environmental 2020 Annual Compliance Report
+Refer to Section 3.4, Tables 4 to 7 of the 360 Environmental 2022 Annual Compliance Report